 It is easy to taste the purity of ghee at home.
 You have to heat the dairy.
-If the ghee gets meted immediately and takes a darkish color, it is a pure product.
+It is a pure product if the ghee gets meted immediately and takes a darkish color.

-If the ghee takes time to melt and the melted ghee takes a light yellowish color, the product is adulterated.
+The product is adulterated if the ghee takes time to melt and the melted ghee takes a light yellowish color.

 What is the best quality ghee?

-Grass-fed ghee manufactured from a reliable and safe place is the best quality ghee.
-For example, Milkio grass fed ghee from New Zealand is a 100% natural dairy product.
+Grass-fed ghee manufactured in a reliable and safe place is the best quality.
+For example, Milkio grass-fed ghee.
 Its purity is certified by USDA.